 Welcome to the HMP blog, a journal to feature our couples and their love stories, our lives, travels, and ATX adventures!
 Stay a while and say hello!

 Oh friends, I’m glad you’re here with me.
-This has been something I’ve been putting off for the last week or so.
+This has been something I’ve been putting off for a very long time.

 I started Let’s Cut the Cake last year with the intention of sharing all the good, bad, and messy parts of wedding planning.
-Lots of logistics but our feelings about it too.
+Because being a part of dozens of weddings up til that point really doesn’t prepare you for the planning part!
+I wanted to share all of the logistics, and our feelings about it too.
 I anticipated some things being harder to share about.

 April was going to be full of posts about us counting down the days, raving about our vendors, sharing the little details we’re so excited about.